isaacquayson/MEGA-COFFEE-SHOP-ANALYSIS-PROJECT/README.md

 ### Visuals:
 •	Guage Charts: Profit margin(%) for each year.<br/>
 •	Table View: Drill-down by product for detailed analysis.<br/>
-•	Filtering buttons: Year, Country, Category.
+•	Filtering buttons: Year, Country, Category.<br/>
-•	Line chart: To show trends from 2016 to 2019.
+•	Line chart: To show trends from 2016 to 2019.<br/>
 •	Filled Map: To show geographical locations of the countries and their respective total profits.
 ### Key Insight:
 •	2017 was the most profitable year with over 165% return on cost.<br/>